A12N4V/newsletter/README.md

 ```
 and visit localhost:8080.<br>

+You can now see the site running,
-You can now publish this.
+You can publish the same to make it publicly available.
 <hr>

 ## Like my work ?